zerynth/docs/docs/reference/boards/firebeetle_esp8266/docs/index.md

 * **Virtualize** the device by clicking the “Z” button for the third time.

 !!! note
-	No user intervention on the device is required for registration and virtualization process
+	No user intervention on the device is required for registration and virtualization process.

 After virtualization, the FireBeetle ESP8266 device is ready to be programmed and the  Zerynth scripts **uploaded**.
 Just **Select** the virtualized device from the “Device Management Toolbar” and **click** the dedicated “upload” button of Zerynth Studio.